 12. Record your PC

 Previously, capturing a screenshot or recording a screencast wasn’t possible without the use of third-party software.
 However, that’s not the case with Windows 10.
-All you have to do is press Win + G and you will be presented with a tiny window with all the necessary options.
+All you have to do is press Win + G and you will be presented with the tiny Windows Game bar with all the necessary options, courtesy the Xbox app.

 13. Picture Passwords & PIN